AndroidCrypto/Android_HCE_Beginner_App/README.md

 Please do not use AIDs with a length less than 5 as they won't get routed on Android devices properly.
 The maximum length of an AID is 16 bytes (see https://stackoverflow.com/a/27620724/8166854 for more details).

-This app uses the AID **F2233445566**.
+This app uses the AID **F22334455667**.

 ### Run a HCE services in the background

 Most people believe, that the emulated tag is run by your app, but that is not true.
-Of course, you need to run an app for the first time to start a (HCE) service in the background, but from now on all communication is done between your service and the remote NFC remote reader.
+Of course, you need to run an app for the first time to start a (HCE) service in the background, but from now on all communication is done **between your service and the remote NFC reader**.
 Your app will get no further updates about the communication or and information that data is exchanged.
 You need to implement an interface to get informed about any updates.
 For that reason it not very easy to monitor your running app from "inside" your app.

 Your app will still persistent to work, even when you close your app with the Android Taskmanager - because it is a service.